Gunther-Schulz/coding-prompts/STANDARDS.md

 - **Review Focus:**
     - When reviewing code: Focus on problematic issues rather than listing what's correct.

-# NOTE: This document provides a concise checklist.
-Refer to code_architecture_standard.md for detailed explanations and examples.
+# NOTE: This document provides principles and a checklist, potentially with language-relevant examples (e.g., Python).
+Refer to the project-specific `code_architecture_standard.md` for detailed implementation choices, configurations, and concrete examples for this project.

 ## Debugging & Analysis
 - **Traceback Analysis:** Prioritize obtaining and analyzing the full traceback when diagnosing errors.
-Leverage the existing logging setup, specifically using `logger.error(message, exc_info=True)` or its shorthand `logger.exception(message)`, to capture tracebacks effectively within `except` blocks and minimize guesswork.
+Leverage the existing logging setup, specifically using standard methods like `logger.error(message, exc_info=True)` or its shorthand `logger.exception(message)`, to capture tracebacks effectively within `except` blocks and minimize guesswork.
-- **Large File Handling:** When analyzing large files (especially JSON), prefer using command-line tools (e.g., `jq`, `cat`, `grep`, `less`) for inspection and querying rather than attempting to load the entire file into memory or an editor.
+- **Large File Handling:** When analyzing large files (especially structured text like JSON), prefer using command-line tools (e.g., `jq`, `cat`, `grep`, `less`) for inspection and querying rather than attempting to load the entire file into memory or an editor.

 ## Code Quality & Correctness